May GWs signals by BH BH merging be associated with any gamma or neutrino burst? The case of a NS NS merging in GW GRB170817A: A LIGO-VIRGO GW connection to GRB?

 If one consider the huge power of the LIGO BH event one may remind the comparable GRB (apparent) huge bursting luminosity.
 Therefore it is natural to attempt a LIGO connection to EM or neutrino signal somehow correlated to GRB or AGN like flare.
 At the present no TeV neutrino signal has been found correlated with a GRBs.
 If the GRB is a blazing ultra-relativistic jet than the inner cone are the most energetic and most collimated component of the jet.
 The UHE neutrino will be mostly in a thinner hard core of the jet.
 Therefore the first neutrino event may be probably a precursor of a later secondary (by wider cone gamma jet) gamma signal.
-If the Gamma correlation will be absent any harder TeV ones sound even much more improbable.
-Of course the possibility for such connection is related to the binary model and to the GRB ejection model.
+If the Gamma correlation will be absent any harder (and more collimated) TeV signal sound even much more improbable.
+Of course the possibility for such connection (GW-GRB) is related to the binary model and to the expected GRB ejection model.
 In the far past (let's say until 1999) most models suggested, that GRB were just an ideal spherical symmetric fireball: the nearly spherical symmetric GW signal would or could correlate, soon or later, with the spherical Fireball at same power as a natural candidate source.
-However the Fireball spherical model is fade away for several reasons mentioned above and most model imagine GRB as a beamed jet more (as we suggested $0.1^\circ$) or less ($5^\circ$) beamed and collimated.
+However the Fireball spherical model is fade away for several reasons and most model imagine GRB as a beamed jet more (as we suggested $0.1^\circ$) or less ($5^\circ$) beamed and collimated cone.
 In this optics the possibility that a GW (spherical) event does correlate with a beamed GRB jet (usually pointing elsewhere) seem quite unlikely.
-In case of the GRBs searching for an afterglow the opposite was taking place: a very beamed gamma signal was hit our wide angle view gamma satellites; then we could easily follow the X ray afterglow disentangling its inner optical transient.
+In case of the GRBs searching for an afterglow (X,optcal,radio) the opposite was taking place: a very beamed MeV photon signal was able to hit anyway wide angle view gamma satellites; then one could easily follow (after Beppo-Sax,Swift..) the X ray afterglow disentangling its inner optical transient.
 Moreover for GW event there is also a very probable time lag between the its explosions and any correlated erupting signal, that we underline, it is very possibly, pointing elsewhere.
+However, as in next section, such a GW-GRB connection did take place last year.